 Develop Your Personalised Social Media Action Plan

 Dig deeper into your business and develop your unique social media action plan by working with me to grow your business.
 Over 4 weeks we can focus on the 4 important steps necessary to craft a strategic social media plan, attract your ideal clients.
-We start of a with a 1-2-1 60 minute coaching call to establish where you are and what you want to achieve.
+We start off with a 1-2-1 60 minute coaching call to establish where you are and what you want to achieve.
 This is followed by 4 weeks of videos, workbook, checklists and action plans for you to work through at your own pace.

 Email me to find out more, email@example.com